 If a student is transferring from a quarter system to NNU, their transferable credits are simply calculated into the semester system.
 Quarter credits are divided by 1.5 to calculate semester credits.

 Will NNU accept college level examination program (CLEP) credit and/or Advanced Placement (AP) credits?

 If you earned an accepted score, you will receive units of credit for CLEP tests.
 This also includes credits received from AP tests.
 These may not be included in the residency requirement for graduation.
 A maximum of 25 percent of total credits required for a degree (31 credits) may be earned for non-classroom experience.
 All scores must be sent to the University from the testing center.

 What is the maximum number of credits I can transfer?

 A maximum of 62 semester credits or one-half the total required for graduation may be transferred from a two-year school.
-See Undergraduate Catalog at nnu.edu/catalogs for additional information about Two-Year Transfer Degrees.
+See NNU's Undergraduate Catalog for additional information about Two-Year Transfer Degrees.
 NNU accepts an unlimited number of transfer credits from accredited four-year institutions.
 In order to graduate from NNU, a minimum of 24 credits must be earned from this institution, including at least 8 upper-division credits in the major.
-For students transferring in from another insitution seeking a second bachelor's degree, a minimum of 32 credits must be earned at NNU, including at least 10 upper-division credits in the major.
+For students transferring in from another institution seeking a second bachelor's degree, a minimum of 32 credits must be earned at NNU, including at least 10 upper-division credits in the major.

 How and when do I register for classes?